How to up the EMS ante

-"How to up the EMS ante" published by WME Magazine (November 2010)
+(Originally published as "How to up the environmental management system ante" by WME Magazine (November 2010)

-So here are a few tips based on real world experience to help your organisation develop a more effective EMS that meets the requirements of the ISO 14001 standard.
+So here are a few tips based on real world experience to help your organisation develop a more effective environmental management system that meets the requirements of the ISO 14001 standard.

-The first step in the adoption of ISO 14001 is that senior management needs to be committed and involved with the development, implementation and maintenance of the EMS.
-If management thinks the system can be managed by the EMS coordinator alone, it stands a good chance of being ineffective.
+The first step in the adoption of ISO 14001 is that senior management needs to be committed and involved with the development, implementation and maintenance of the environmental management system.
+If management thinks the system can be managed by the environmental management system coordinator alone, it stands a good chance of being ineffective.

 Managers unfamiliar with ISO 14001 should be trained in the requirements of the standard and understand its benefits.
 They should be involved from its inception and kept up-to-date with its progress.

-If your EMS development project doesn't have management commitment, then put it on hold as there is a real chance it won't be finished, or at a minimum won't be implemented effectively.
+If your environmental management system development project doesn't have management commitment, then put it on hold as there is a real chance it won't be finished, or at a minimum won't be implemented effectively.
 Either way, you'll be asking for colleagues to be disillusioned and disinterested.

 With established systems, managers need to take a lead with the management review requirements and have sufficient competence to understand their organisation's significant environmental aspects, as well as legal and other requirements.